jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/configure-linuxmint21.md

     <img src="../local-mirror.png" width="320" height="180"/>

 === "Step4"
-    Click in the field "Main (victoria)".
+    Click in the field "Main (...)".
 Another window appears.
 Select the repository with the fastest speed.
 In this case, I choose "LiteServer" for lab purposes and click "Apply".

     <img src="../select-mirror.png" width="320" height="180"/>